tangshuang/etx/README.md

 ### off(event, callback)

-If you do not pass callback, all callbacks of this event will be removed.
+If you do not pass callback, all callbacks of this event (containing sub-events) will be removed.

-Notice: you should must off events' callbacks when you do not need it!!!
+Notice: you should must off etx' callbacks when you do not need them!!!

 ### emit(event, ...args)